verinogueira/docthesis1-skilled-unskilled/README.md

 ##### Montenegro and Patrinos (2014)

 The Mincerian coefficients used to calculate skill premia come from Montenegro and Patrinos (2014).
-The paper's Annex Table 1 is converted to Excel and available in the directory `Input`.
+The paper's Annex Table 1 is converted to Excel and available in the directory `Input/`.
 Please cite the original data providers when using this data.

 Datafile: `Input/MP_mincer.xls` (provided)